shivkumar98/OCP-Java-Examples/src/exam_revision_notes/README.md

 # Revision Notes

 ## Chapter 1: Advanced Class Design
-* A Nested class cannot have static variables because a nested class always has to be instantiated
+* A Nested class cannot have static variables because a nested class always has to be instantiated⚠️
 * A nested class can access its enclosing class using the following syntax: `enclosingClassName.this.variableName`.
 E.g.:
 ```java
 class Outer {